veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 with contacts in, you'll find the **CiviCRM to Mailchimp Sync** function in the **Mailings** menu.

-Push the Sync button and after a while (it can take a while for a large list/group) you should see a summary screen.
+Push the Sync button and after a while (for a large list/group) you should see a summary screen.

 ### From here on...

 Any un/subscribes from the Mailchimp end will be handled (almost) instantly using the webhook.
-However changes at the CiviCRM end must be manually sync (sunk?) up to Mailchimp, e.g. before you do a new mailing campaign.
+However changes at the CiviCRM end must be manually sync'd up to Mailchimp, e.g. before you do a new mailing campaign.
 There are several good reasons why this manual button pressing is necessary, not least that it is how Mailchimp request it be done.
 Basically there are many ways that CiviCRM group membership can be changed, including bulk updates, and